Lab 01 - Booleans, Conditionals, & Console I/O

 Division, Floor Div, and Modulo

-Let's compare the different division-related operators in Python 3:
+Division is a little trickier.
+Let’s compare the different division-related operators in Python 3:

 True Division: /